 5.1 Overview

-Error messages are output to notify you of information that you should know about events that occur while you are setting [ET-VPF options] in the Configuration Parameters dialog box or while a SPIL simulation is running.
+Error messages are output to notify you of information that you should know about events that occur while you are setting [ET-VPF options] in the Configuration Parameters dialog box or while a vHILSimulation is running.

 Remark Error messages output by ET-VPF are not linked to VLAB.
 Therefore, no help is displayed even if you press the F1 key after ET-VPF displays an error message.